softwaredevPK/CompanyManager/README.md

 ## Other files
 1. Countries_table.csv - Configuration file with ISO 3166 country codes.
 Used to populate DB for the first time with countries names and codes
+2. my_db.db - Database created with ORM sqlalchemy.
+Populated with Countries_table.csv on initial.